EARTHQUAKE … disaster that provides little to NO warning !

-The state of California currently has in place a program that provides up to $3,000 in grant money directly to home owners in high risk zip codes.
-To see if you qualify, you can visit their website, or the FEMA website that the program is administered under :
+The state of California currently has in place some programs that provides up to $3,000 in grant money directly to home owners in high risk zip codes.
+To see if you qualify, you can visit this website as one example, or the FEMA website has a list of programs under their administration :

 It IS going to happen, that is not the relevant, what is is whether you are prepared when a earthquake does hit